 Braces are fixed to the teeth, hence they cannot be removed.
 This is important for its functionality, and can impact how you choose the right braces.
 In comparison, aligners allow you to remove them while eating or brushing.
 However, this might be the reason why they are easily lost and damaged.

 Traditional braces need to be fixed and readjusted which can cause unease.
 The metal components can cause discomfort and mouth sores initially, but those issues are easily resolved.
 The initial discomfort exists with clear aligners as well since they are meant to tighten and straighten the teeth.

 Oral hygiene is a matter of equal significance for those wearing traditional braces or aligners.
 Remnants of food can easily get stuck in traditional braces causing tooth decay and gum diseases.
 Thus, regular brushing and flossing are mandatory.
 For clear aligner users, it’s important to avoid eating or drinking while wearing aligners; otherwise, food and liquid can accumulate inside the aligners.
 When aligners are worn over teeth that have not been brushed, they can stain the teeth or cause decay.
 Aligners must be worn over clean teeth only.
 The ability to work this into your lifestyle can have a huge impact on how you will choose the right braces.

 When wearing clear aligners, you are prohibited from having acidic or sugary food or drinking flavored or soft drinks.
 Whereas, wearing braces means you are not allowed to eat anything sticky, chewy or hard.
 The precaution regarding carbonated and energy drinks applies to the ones wearing braces as well.

 Hopefully, that helps you choose the right braces and which option is best for you.
-Call or stop by your local Queen Creek dentist to make an appointment, and we’d be glad to help you!
+Call or stop by your local Queen Creek Dental Office to make an appointment, and we’d be glad to help you!